hyperledger/caliper/docs/vNext/Fabric_Configuration_New.md

 ## Installing dependencies

 You must bind Caliper to a specific Fabric SDK to target the corresponding (or compatible) SUT version.
 Refer to the [binding documentation](./Installing_Caliper.md#the-bind-command) for details.
+When you bind to an SUT, you are in fact selecting a specific fabric SDK to use which could be used with different versions of Fabric SUTs.

+> * None of the Fabric bindings support administration actions.
+It it not possible to create/join channels, nor install/instantiate a contract.
+Consequently the bindings only facilitates operation with a `--caliper-flow-only-test` flag

-### Binding with Fabric SDK 1.4
+### Binding with Fabric 1.4

-It is confirmed that a 1.4 Fabric SDK is compatible with a Fabric 2.2 and later Fabric 2.x SUTs.
+It is confirmed that a 1.4 Fabric SDK is compatible with a Fabric 2.2 and later Fabric 2.x SUTs, therefore this binding can be used with later Fabric SUTs

 Note that when using the binding target for the Fabric SDK 1.4 there are capability restrictions:
-> * The 1.4 SDK does not support administration actions.
-It it not possible to create/join channels, nor install/instantiate a contract.
-Consequently the 1.4 binding only facilitates operation with a `--caliper-flow-only-test` flag
-> * Currently setting `discover` to `true` in the network configuration file is not supported if you don't specify `--caliper-fabric-gateway-enabled` when bound to the Fabric 1.4 SUT
+> * Currently setting `discover` to `true` in the network configuration file is not supported if you don't enable the `gateway` option
 > * Detailed execution data for every transaction is only available if you don't enable the `gateway` option

-### Binding with Fabric SDK 2.2
+### Binding with Fabric 2.2

-It is confirmed that a 2.2 Fabric SDK is compatible with later Fabric 2.x SUTs.
+It is confirmed that a 2.2 Fabric SDK is compatible with 2.2 and later Fabric SUTs, therefore this binding can be used with later 2.2 and later Fabric SUTs

-> Note that when using the binding target for the Fabric SDK 2.x there are capability restrictions:
-> * The 2.x SDK does not facilitate administration actions.
-It it not possible to create/join channels, nor install/instantiate contract.
-Consequently the 2.2 binding only facilitates operation with a `--caliper-flow-only-test` flag
+> The following further restrictions exist for this binding
+> * Detailed execution data for every transaction is not available.

+### Binding with Fabric 2.4

+Only Fabric 2.4 and later with the Peer Gateway capability enabled (which is the default setting for a fabric peer) can be used.

+> The following further restrictions exist for this binding
 > * Detailed execution data for every transaction is not available.

 ## Runtime settings